stackforge/fuel-docs/pages/user-guide/7300-vcenter.rst

 Network settings
 ----------------

-Only the :ref:`nova-network-term` with FlatDHCP topology is supported in the current version of vCenter integration in Fuel.
+Currently, :ref:`nova-network-term` with FlatDHCP and Neutron with VMware NSX plugin topologies are available.

+To configure Nova-network with FlatDHCP, follow these steps:

 - Select the FlatDHCP manager in the Nova-network settings